-Now that you understand the basic forms of the passive and its ten uses in both general and academic contexts, our next lesson about passive constructions explores the seven types of construction that are available to students.
-Before moving, however, you may wish to complete the Lesson 2 activities to check your understanding.
+Now that you understand the basic forms of the passive and its ten uses in both general and academic contexts, our next chapter about passive constructions explores the seven types of construction that are available to students.
+Before moving, however, you may wish to complete the Chapter 2 activities to check your understanding.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.

 Collect Academic Marks